substratusai/substratusai.github.io/blog/2023-08-22-introducing-kubectl-notebook.md

 "Wouldn't it be nice to have a single command that containerized your local directory and served it as a Jupyter Notebook running on a machine with a bunch of GPUs attached?"
 </blockquote>

-The conversation went something like that while we daydreamed about our preferred workflow in the midst of developing a LLM training job.
+The conversation went something like that while we daydreamed about our preferred workflow.
+At that point in time we were hopping back-n-forth between Google Colab and our containers while developing a LLM training job.

 <blockquote>
 "Annnddd it should automatically sync file-changes back to your local directory so that you can commit your changes to git and kick off a long-running ML training job - containerized with the exact same python version and packages!"